THEOplayer/theoplayer-sdk-android/README.md

 is required to use a THEOplayer SDK.
 It can be requested via [THEOportal](https://portal.theoplayer.com).

-With the exclusion of the Unified Android SDK, you can also create a custom THEOplayer Android SDK, Android TV SDK or Fire TV SDK in THEOportal.
+After creating the THEOplayer license, copy its license string to your clipboard as demonstrated in the screenshot below.
-After creating the custom SDK, copy its license string to your clipboard as demonstrated in the screenshot below.
 Use this license string when setting up THEOplayer.

 ![](https://cdn.theoplayer.com/images/git/theoplayer-android-sdk-license-string.png)